galaxyxlogan/erc721-ipfs/glsxgrantreadme.md

 - We could risk making a customer’s private data public by accident.
 We will test in phases with non-mission critical data first to avoid mistakes.

 What are the risks that will make executing on this project difficult?
-- With using a Web ui, we will need to keep elements on the page to a minimum.
+- Keeping our UI light, With using a Web ui, we will need to keep elements on the page to a minimum.
-- Getting metadata to sync with contracts within a reasonable amount of time (we can change blockchain networks to our choosing if ERC721 is not the best option).
+- Dealing with blockchains when their slow.nGetting metadata to sync with contracts within a reasonable amount of time (we can change blockchain networks to our choosing if ERC721 is not the best option).

 Deliverables/Development Roadmap:

-1) Research & experimentation with IPFS node, Erc-20/ERC-721, as well as other token formats (Logan Lentz, Vraj Patel)
+1) Research & experimentation with IPFS node, ERC-721, as well as other token formats (Logan Lentz, Vraj Patel)
 - Saving data on an ETH token
 - Pinning Data in IPFS
 - Compiling report on feasibility & usability
+- How could we do this with IPFS alone?

 2) Udpate company website: galaxyx.zil (Logan Lentz & Vraj)